chhetri123/MERN/Challanges/JavaScript_Challanges/OOP/challange.md

 4. Implement a method to calculate and display the total amount spent.
 5. Use DOM manipulation to display the list of expenses, their details, and the total amount spent on the web page.

+**Instructions:**

+1. **Expense Class:**

+   - Implement an `Expense` class with the following properties:
+     - **Properties:**
+       - `name` (string): The name of the expense.
+       - `amount` (number): The amount of the expense.
+       - `category` (string): The category of the expense (e.g., Food, Transport, Entertainment).

+2. **ExpenseTracker Class:**

+   - Create an `ExpenseTracker` class to manage an array of `Expense` objects.
+   - **Methods:**
+     - `addExpense(name, amount, category)`: Adds a new `Expense` with the specified name, amount, and category to the tracker.
+     - `removeExpense(index)`: Removes the expense at the specified index.
+     - `getTotalExpense()`: Returns the total amount of all expenses.
+     - `displayExpenses()`: Dynamically displays the list of expenses and updates the total expense amount.

+3. **DOM Manipulation:**
+   - Set up an HTML page with the following elements:
+     - An input field with the ID `expenseName` for entering the name of the expense.
+     - An input field with the ID `expenseAmount` for entering the amount of the expense.
+     - A dropdown with the ID `expenseCategory` for selecting the category of the expense.
+     - A button with the ID `addExpenseButton` to add the new expense.
+     - A div with the ID `expenseList` to display the list of expenses.
+     - A span with the ID `totalExpense` to show the total amount of expenses.
+   - Use JavaScript to:
+     - Add an event listener to the `addExpenseButton` that retrieves the values from the `expenseName`, `expenseAmount`, and `expenseCategory` fields, adds the expense to the tracker, clears the input fields, and updates the displayed list of expenses.
+     - Implement the `displayExpenses()` function to:
+       - Clear the current list of expenses.
+       - Create a div element (`<div>`) for each expense, displaying the name, category, and amount.
+       - Add a "Remove" button next to each expense to allow users to remove an expense.
+       - Append the expense items and buttons to the `expenseList`.
+       - Update the `totalExpense` span with the total amount of all expenses.

+**Additional Features:**

+- Implement functionality to filter expenses by category.
+Allow users to view only the expenses under a specific category (e.g., Food, Transport).
+- Add validation to ensure the `expenseAmount` is a positive number.

+**Hints:**

+- Use `document.createElement` to dynamically create DOM elements.
+- Use `element.appendChild` to add elements to the DOM.
+- Update the `displayExpenses` function to handle filtering based on the selected category.

 ### Question 4: Inventory Management System

 **Scenario:**